 Ben-Israel is an active community member of City Harvest’s Food Council and its Advisory Board, which brings together more than 60 of New York City’s top chefs, restaurateurs and food industry professionals to aid the organization in the fight against hunger.
 Ron also is an active supporter of Lambda Legal Defense and an advocate of same-sex marriage.

-We sat down to chat with Ron, the chef and owner of one of the country’s finest couture cake studios, about trends he’s seeing in wedding cakes for two gay men or two gay women.
+We sat down to chat with Ron, the chef and owner of one of the country’s finest couture cake studios, about trends he’s seeing in LGBTQ+ wedding cakes.

 Visit weddingcakes.com for more on Ron Ben-Israel and see examples of his glorious wedding cakes for two grooms below our interview.